koendv/stm32duino-raspberrypi/blackmagic.md

-# Black Magic Probe on Raspberry Pi
+#Converting a Blue Pill to a Black Magic Probe

 This document shows how to convert a STM32F103 Blue Pill to a Black Magic Probe gdb server.
-This allows you to download firmware to a processor over USB, set breakpoints, inspect variables, etc.
+A Black Magic Probe allows you to download firmware to a processor over USB, set breakpoints, inspect variables, etc.

-## Converting a Blue Pill to a Black Magic Probe
+## Installing firmware

 Install udev rules for the BMP.
 Go to ~/.arduino15/packages/STM32/tools/STM32Tools/1.3.2/tools/linux/ and run ./install.sh